Charlotte Personal Injury: Yes, You Can Recover Damages For Emotional Distress

 North Carolina Emotional Distress — Two Types

-There are two types of emotional distress: (1) emotional distress caused negligently; and (2) emotional distress caused intentionally or maliciously.
+There are two types of emotional distress: (1) emotional distress caused negligently, and (2) emotional distress caused intentionally or maliciously.
 This article will address emotional distress suffered as the result of a defendant’s negligent actions, not a defendant’s intentional or malicious actions.

 Under North Carolina law, all personal injury claims are governed by the law of negligence.
 Negligence law allows you to seek reimbursement and compensation in a court of law for all of your injuries and damages resulting from the collision or incident.
 As a hypothetical, maybe a piece of concrete fell off a building and smashed into your car?
 The concrete caused damage to your car—you can seek to recover damages for the damage to your car.
 The falling concrete also hit and broke your arm—you can seek to recover personal injury damages for your past and future medical bills and treatment as well as the pain and suffering you endured as a result of your broken arm.
-The whole event caused you tremendous mental anguish and emotional trauma—you can seek to recover for that as well.
+The whole event caused you tremendous mental anguish and emotional trauma—you can seek to recover from that as well.